 - Katabatic Flex 22 Quilt Review – Final Thoughts

-- Draft Collar – Comes with a good thick draft collar
+- Draft Collar – Comes with an excellent thick draft collar

 - Attachment Straps – I can’t feel them at all, and they are easy to use

 - Weight – Plenty of Down that stays warm down to rating

-- Width – my next one will probably be a wide.
+- Width – my next one will probably be wide.
 I sleep with a lot of clothing and gear when it is freezing.

 - Draw String – Move it to the side of the collar.

 The five quilts below are my top five picks for ultralight quilts.
 I have used several of these quilts over hundreds of miles and have first-hand knowledge of the performance of all of them.